Violin, Fiddle and Hardanger Fiddle player

 She has studied Arabic music theory and rendition style performed with Nidaa Abu Mrad and Mustafa Said in Lebanon.
 Recently she concentrates on studying traditional Norwegian instrument, Hardanger fiddle with Knut Hamre et al. She published some books about Arab music in Japan.

-Tokyo University of the Arts, Tokyo, Japan MA (Master of Arts) in Musicology
+2015 MA Musicology (ethnomusicology), Tokyo University of the Arts, Japan

-Tokyo University of the Arts, Tokyo, Japan BA (Bachelor of Arts) in Musicology
+2012 BA Musicology (ethnomusicology), Tokyo University of the Arts, Japan

 2012.3 graduation thesis: “The Arabic Tradition and Western Influence in Feiruz’s Modern Songs in 1960’s” (Japanese)